aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xps-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to OST</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft for printing and viewing documents.
+It is a fixed-layout document format that preserves document formatting and enables file sharing.
+OST (Offline Storage Table) is a file format used by Microsoft Outlook to store emails, contacts, tasks, and other items offline.
+It is used to store data locally on the user's computer, allowing the user to access their data even when they are not connected to the internet.
+Converting XPS to OST can be beneficial for a Python developer who is trying to add a XPS to OST conversion feature within their application.

-For a Python developer, who is trying to add a XPS to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+<h2>How Aspose.Total Helps for XPS to OST Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that can help to automate the conversion process.
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+This process is easy to implement and can be done quickly with the help of Aspose.Total for Python via .NET.

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers to automate the conversion process of XPS to OST.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that can help to render the Word file into HTML and then load the HTML into OST format.
+This process is easy to implement and can be done quickly with the help of Aspose.Total for Python via .NET.
+It is a great tool for Python developers who are trying to add a XPS to OST conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}